Greg Luzinski: Playing career

 He hit safely in every postseason game — and had at least one home run in each of the three National League Championship Series (NLCS)—played by the Phillies from 1976 to 1978, though Philadelphia did not advance to the World Series in any of those years.
 In the ninth inning of pivotal Game 3 of the 1977 NLCS, Luzinski misplayed a two-out Manny Mota fly ball, trapping the ball against the left-field wall and allowing the inning to continue.
 Errors by Mike Schmidt and Gene Garber the same inning sealed the deal for a day that Phillies fans would thereafter refer to as Black Friday.
 The Dodgers scored three runs in the inning and won the game, and eventually won the series.

 One of the first Phillies to buy seats at games for impoverished children, Luzinski was honored with the Roberto Clemente Award in 1978.
 In 1980, he suffered a major slump with injuries in the regular season, batting just .228, with 19 home runs, and 56 RBIs in 106 games, but came back with two game-winning hits in the 1980 National League Championship Series: a two-out two-run home run in the bottom of the 6th inning in Game 1 (the only home run hit in the entire 1980 NLCS); and a pinch-hit RBI double to score Pete Rose in the top of the 10th inning of Game 4, as Philadelphia went on to beat the Houston Astros in five games.
-Those hits against Houston, the biggest hits of his career, were among the most significant in franchise history; that team went on to bring the Phillies their first world championship, beating the Kansas City Royals in the 1980 World Series, 4 games to 2.
-At one time, Luzinski held the consecutive-game-hitting streak record for a league championship series with 13.
+Those hits against Houston, the biggest hits of his career, were among the most significant in franchise history; that team went on to bring the Phillies their first world championship, beating the Kansas City Royals in the 1980 World Series in six games.
+Luzinski had a hit in thirteen consecutive league championship series games (Game 1 1976 NLCS to Game 2 of the 1980 NLCS), which was briefly a record for the longest consecutive-game-hitting streak until he was surpassed by Pete Rose.

 He joined the Chicago White Sox the next season and became one of the top sluggers and designated hitters in the American League.
 With the White Sox, he was chosen the Designated Hitter of the Year for 1981 and also in 1983, the season when he set a then-record for most home runs in a season by a designated hitter with 32, and thrice hit the roof of the old Comiskey Park in Chicago.
-Luzinski hit five home runs in five consecutive games, a franchise mark, which has since been tied by Ron Kittle, Frank Thomas (twice), Carlos Lee, and Paul Konerko.
+Luzinski hit home runs in five consecutive games, a franchise mark, which has since been tied by Ron Kittle, Frank Thomas (twice), Carlos Lee, and Paul Konerko.
 Luzinski returned to the postseason in the 1983 American League Championship Series, which the Sox lost to Baltimore three games to one.

 Luzinski hit grand slams in two consecutive games in 1984.
 He became a free agent at the end of the 1984 season but chose to retire on February 4, 1985.